VIDEO: Bobcats spotted in Springs neighborhoods

-(COLORADO SPRINGS) — Colorado Parks and Wildlife (CPW) is warning pet owners in Colorado Springs to keep an eye on their pets after numerous bobcats were captured on video by Springs residents.
+(COLORADO SPRINGS) — Colorado Parks and Wildlife (CPW) is warning pet owners in Colorado Springs to keep an eye on their pets after numerous bobcats were captured on video by those who live in the city.

 CPW posted photos and videos of the animals on Twitter on Monday, Feb.
 6, and warned that a privacy fence is not always enough to protect your pets from bobcats and other predators.